-- ROOT trees (TTree) - Trees can contain different types of data (e.g. Int_t, Bool_t, Float_t, Double_t).
-The trees have branches (subdirectories). - Trees also have leaves what represent variables and contain data. - Trees are optimized to enable fast access to data, and minimize disk space usage. - Trees (with leaves but not branches) can be thought of like tables: - rows can represent individual events - columns (leaves) represent different event quantities - Some useful function calls for a TTree:
+- ROOT trees (TTree)

+- Trees can contain different types of data (e.g. Int\t, Bool\t, Float\t, Double\t).
+The trees have branches (subdirectories).

+- Trees also have leaves that represent variables and contain data.

+- Trees are optimized to enable fast access to data, and minimize disk space usage.

-To draw x while cutting on y
+- Trees (with leaves but not branches) can be thought of like tables:

+- rows can represent individual events

+- columns (leaves) represent different event quantities

+- Some useful function calls for a TTree:

-To view the content (variables) in a tree: myTree->Print() To inspect event iEvt (print out values of leaves): myTree->Show(iEvt) To draw a distribution of a leaf myTree->Draw("variable") To draw a 2D distribution of x vs. y myTree->Draw("x:y")
+- To view the content (variables) in a tree:

+- To inspect event iEvt (print out values of leaves):

+- To draw a distribution of a leaf

+- To draw a 2D distribution of x vs. y

+- To draw x while cutting on y